redpanda-data/connect/website/docs/guides/bloblang/methods.md

 #      }
 ```

-Provide an argument string in order to customise the indentation used.
+Pass a string to the `indent` parameter in order to customise the indentation.

 ```coffee
 root = this.format_json("  ")